svin24/svin24.github.io/content/blog/2022-01-15-The-RISC-V-experience.md

 Complicating things is the fact that my ordinary workstation uses two 4K displays.
-For example, my terminal emulator of choice is [foot], but it uses CPU rendering and the 4K window is noticably sluggish.
+For example, my terminal emulator of choice is [foot], but it uses CPU rendering and the 4K window is noticeably sluggish.
 Alacritty, which renders on the GPU, would probably fare better &mdash; but Rust spoils this again.
 I settled for [st], which has acceptable performance (perhaps in no small part thanks to being upscaled from 1080p on this setup). visurf also renders on the